The Spam Filter monitors incoming email for unsolicited messages when using an @topproducer.com email address.

 Setting Up the Inbound Spam Filter

-Follow these steps within Top producer to configure the Spam Filter:
+Follow these steps within Top Producer CRM to configure the Spam Filter:

 - Open the Top Producer Settings.